Identifying Open Door Threats in the OR to Reduce Surgical Site Infections

 Old refrigerators may not meet current regulatory standards and guidelines for vaccine storage and cold chain management.

-Regulatory agencies, such as the CDC and the World Health Organization (WHO), provide detailed recommendations for vaccine storage equipment, including specifications for temperature monitoring devices, storage capacity, and maintenance procedures.
+Regulatory agencies, such as the CDC and the World Health Organization (WHO), provide detailed recommendations on vaccine storage equipment, including specifications for temperature-monitoring devices, storage capacity, and maintenance procedures.

 However, older refrigerators may not meet these requirements, making them unsuitable for storing vaccines safely.
-A remote, wireless temperature monitoring system like Sonicu is the ideal solution to help compliance professionals stay aware of their refrigerator’s status and be able to replace an aging system before its failure threatens vaccine safety.
+A remote, wireless temperature-monitoring system like Sonicu is the ideal solution to help compliance professionals stay aware of their refrigerator’s status and replace an aging system before its failure threatens vaccine safety.

 Old refrigerators may have limited storage capacity and inadequate shelving arrangements, making it challenging to organize and access vaccines efficiently.